jonkarrer/market_maker/README.md

 # Market Maker Lite - Front-End

 This is a project for the Market Maker Lite company.
 I am using Next.js + Typescript for the front end.
 The front-end goals are to pull API from a python database and display proprietary market information for each user.
-Chart.js will be used to elegantly display this data in their dashboard.
+Stripe will be used for the payments, auth0 for the login, and AWS for the database.
+Hosted on vercel.

 ## Table of contents